GradleUp/gr8/README.md

   id("com.gradleup.gr8").version("$gr8Version")
 }

-// Configuration dependencies that will be shadowed val shadeConfiguration = configurations.create("shade")
+// Configuration holding dependencies that are to be relocated val shadowedClasspath = configurations.create("shadowedClasspath")

 dependencies {
   // Using a redistributed version of Gradle instead of `gradleApi` provides more flexibility